Hand Dyed Colors

 Washing Hand Dyed Garments:

-Silks can be hand washed, but dry cleaning will help preserve bright colors over the long haul ( Flying Skirts costumes have been known to wear 20 years and counting- so we are talking very long haul here).
+Silks can be hand washed cool water.
+Dry cleaning will help preserve bright colors over the long haul ( Flying Skirts costumes have been known to wear 20 years and counting- so we are talking very long haul here).